-CMC Technologies provides a complete range of flow measurement equipment technologies.
-This includes Electromagnetic – Magflow meters, Ultrasonic Flow Meters, Thermal Mass Flow Meters and Thermal Mass Flow Switches, coriolis mass flow meters, delta-tubes & averaging pitot tubes, open channel flow meters, orifice plates, positive displacement flow meters, turbine flow meters, variable area flow meters, venturi flow meters and vortex flow meters.
+CMC Technologies provides a complete range of flow measurement technologies.
+These flowmeters include Electromagnetic – Magflow meters, Ultrasonic Flow Meters, Thermal Mass Flow Meters and Thermal Mass Flow Switches, Coriolis mass flow meters, delta-tubes & averaging pitot tubes, open channel flow meters, orifice plates, positive displacement flow meters, turbine flow meters, variable area flow meters, venturi flow meters and vortex flow meters.

 CMC Technologies provides a variety of both portable and fixed ultrasonic flow meters to suit almost every application.

 An electromagnetic flow meter (or mag flow meter) applies a magnetic field to the metering tube resulting in a potential difference proportional to the flow velocity perpendicular to the flux lines.
 The magnetic flow meter requires a conducting fluid and an electrical insulating pipe surface, for example, a rubber-lined steel tube.

 Magnetic flowmeters offer a number of practical advantages over traditional flow metering technologies which employ mechanical measuring techniques.
 Our magnetic flow meter does not contain any moving parts, rotating gears or turbines, or bearings.
 Instead, it relies on two electrodes to measure the density of the induced magnetic field that results from an electrically conductive fluid, such as water, flowing through a pipe.
 The density of the magnetic field is directly proportional to the fluid velocity of the flowing liquid.

 CMC Technologies can provide mag flow meters for tap-water, wastewater, food & beverage, pulp & paper, conductive liquids with high operating pressure and many other applications.